PrintedLove/Python-pygame-Game-4-Beats/README.md

 How to play (EN)- - - - - - - - - - - - -

-1. Click the START button on the main menu to go to the stage selection window.
-The game begins when you select a stage.
+1. Click the START button on the main menu to go to the song selection window.
+The game begins when you select a song.

 2. Press the ← (A) and → (D) keys or click left and right on the screen with the mouse to rotate the pattern.